dbcook/openrocket-database/README.md

 some useful data.
 Mass information is missing for many nose cones, especially the larger ones.
 For some parts including FT115, FC45, FC55 and FC80 there is no data at all.

-Madcow absorbed the former Rocketry Warehouse line (which had been operated by the owner of Performance Rocketry) in 2016.
-Even before this, the fiberglass tubes and nose cones sold by Madcow were made by Performance Rocketry.
+Madcow absorbed the former Rocketry Warehouse line in 2016.
+Even before this, the fiberglass tubes and nose cones sold by Madcow were made by the former owners of Rocketry Warehouse.

 ### Missing Manufacturers